gatehill/imposter-cli/docs/config.md

   # see: https://docs.docker.com/storage/bind-mounts
   bindFlags: ":z"

+  # the container user (username or uid)
+  containerUser: "imposter"

 # JVM engine specific configuration
 jvm:
   # override the path to the Imposter JAR file to use (default: automatically generated)